-Mode of Inquiry Requirements for Transfer and Adult Students:
+Distribution Requirements for Transfer and Adult Students:

-- Arts and Humanities: Transfer students with more than 20 transferable semester credit hours must complete 15 semester credit hours in at least four of the required Modes of Inquiry in this area, one of which must be Theological/Religious (QRT).
-Adult students must complete 15 semester credit hours in at least four of the required Modes of Inquiry in this area. - Natural Sciences: Transfer students with more than 20 transferable semester credit hours and adult students must complete 9 semester credit hours in at least two of the required Modes of Inquiry in this area, including at least one Life-Scientific (QLS) course and one Physical-Scientific (QPS) course. - Social Sciences: Transfer and adult students must complete 6 semester credit hours as follows: 3 semester credit hours designated Social-Scientific I: Individuals, Organizations and Societies Mode of Inquiry (QIO); and 3 semester credit hours designated Social-Scientific II: Political, Global and Economic Systems Mode of Inquiry (QPE).
+- Arts and Humanities: Transfer students with more than 20 transferable semester credit hours must complete 15 semester credit hours in at least four of the required distribution areas, one of which must be Theological/Religious (QRT).
+Adult students must complete 15 semester credit hours in at least four of the required Modes of Inquiry in this distribution areas. - Natural Sciences: Transfer students with more than 20 transferable semester credit hours and adult students must complete 9 semester credit hours in at least two of the required distribution areas, including at least one Life-Scientific (QLS) course and one Physical-Scientific (QPS) course. - Social Sciences: Transfer and adult students must complete 6 semester credit hours as follows: 3 semester credit hours designated Social-Scientific I: Individuals, Organizations and Societies (QIO); and 3 semester credit hours designated Social-Scientific II: Political, Global and Economic Systems (QPE).